ramazanov-dev/hotel-quiz-backend/README.md

-# TypeScript project scaffold
+# Hotel quiz backend

-This is scaffold for building TypeScript projects.
+Backend for my own quiz app

 All sources must be placed in _./src_ folder